TU-Delft-DCC/TU-Delft-DCC.github.io/_sources/infrastructure/VPS_SSH.md

 # Configure SSH Tunneling

 To connect to a remote host, TU Delft uses a *proxy server*, know as  **bastion**.
-Thefore, to reach a remote host, a user has to connect first to the **bastion** and from there to the remote host, e.g., *my-vm.tudelft.nl*.
+To reach a remote host, a user has to connect first to the **bastion** and from there to the remote host.
 However, a user can connect directly to the remote host using *ssh tunneling*.

 ## Set a Default SSH Tunneling for a Host (Linux Terminal)